artempoletsky/easystore/README.md

     mySecondVar: 0,
   },
   useEffect(){ // this is a useEffect function that runs in the StoreProvider component
-    // Store.myFirstVar = localStorage["myFirstVar"]; // initialize value from localStorage
     fetch(...).then(data => {
-      Store.myFirstVar = data; // initialize from the API
+      Store.myFirstVar = data; // initialize the store value from the API });
-    });
   },
   storeMappings: {